Shiban1503/Customer-Retention-Enhancement/README.md

 ---

 ## ✅ Conclusion
-This project demonstrates how predictive analytics and interpretability tools can be combined to drive customer-centric decision-making.
-It empowers banks to proactively intervene and reduce churn risk, supported by transparent, data-driven insights.
+This project demonstrates a complete data science pipeline – from data wrangling and EDA to model deployment via Streamlit.
+It showcases practical skills in churn prediction, model selection, interpretability, and business impact analysis.

 ---
 Developed by **Mohamed Shiban Lal**